- Find a Trail

-As you near the Mount Vernon Estate, the trail begins a steep climb through the forest where it ends in the parking lot for the estate grounds.
-On a hot summer day you can slake your thirst at the visitors center and rest in the shade of the trees.
+As you near the Mount Vernon estate, the trail begins a steep climb through the forest, where it ends in the parking lot for the estate grounds.
+On a hot day, you can slake your thirst at the visitor center and rest in the shade of the trees.

 Theodore Roosevelt Island: Access via the northbound lane only of the George Washington Memorial Parkway.
 Parking can be limited on weekends.